-<device name>->->property name>: cproperty value>
+<device name>-><property name>: <property value>

 In case of array, the array element delimiter is the character ','.
 Array definition can be splitted on several lines if the last line character is '\'.
 Allowed characters after the ':' delimiter are space, tabulation or nothing.